 3. Time

 Separation by time can also be accomplished by planting varieties with vastly different tasseling times.
-Try planting an early maturing sweet corn with a late maturing popcorn.
-This one requires you don’t some homework and may also mean a little trial and error for a few years.
+Try planting an early-maturing sweet corn with late-maturing popcorn.
+This one requires you do some homework and may also mean a little trial and error for a few years.

-I understand this corn cross pollination is a bit complicated, and it can also be a bit of a pain in the neck.
-Do your research before you plant different varieties of sweet corn together to be sure they wont cross.
-And remember that you can never plant popcorn or field corn (Including those fancy colored decorative corns) together with sweet corn.
+I understand this corn cross-pollination is a bit complicated, and it can also be a bit of a pain in the neck.
+Do your research before you plant different varieties of sweet corn together to be sure they won’t cross.
+And remember that you can never plant popcorn or field corn (Including those fancy colored decorative corn) together with sweet corn.

 Questions???
 Ask away in the comment section!